opencog/atomspace/opencog/atoms/truthvalue/README.md

 during code maintenance.
 For the most part, this nonsense needs to be removed.

-On the other hand, the structure learning code makes extensive use of CountTruthValue to maintain counts, log-counts and mutual information.
-There's a lot of that code, and it won't be updated any time soon, so the CountTV in this directory must stay, plus all of the TV-handling code in the scheme (and python) wrappers.
-But again, this code is not hurting anyone, so the infrastructure, while bloated, can stay.

 The only actual damage is related to the use of `TRUE_TV`, etc, but that stuff is not in this directory.
 So we're good, for now.